-As soon as you’ve registered this information with the existing energy provider(s) then it is really important to compare tariffs, as chances are that as new tenants, the energy provider will have placed you onto their standard tariff – typically their most expensive rate available.
+As soon as you’ve registered this information with the existing energy provider(s) then it’s time to look into comparing electricity and gas for tenants.
+Comparing is worth doing because the chances are that as new renters, the energy provider will have placed you onto their standard - and most expensive - tariff.
 If this is the case you will almost certainly be able to save money by switching to a cheaper tariff.
-You can compare every gas and electricity tariff available on the market at UKPower.co.uk by entering your postcode below.
+You can compare every gas and electricity tariff on the market by entering your postcode below.

-Prepayment meters are often popular with landlords as it ensures that their tenants can’t accumulate a debt on their energy bill and then move properties without paying it.
+Prepayment meters are often popular with landlords as they help protect against tenants running up energy debt, then move property without paying.
 With prepayment meters you pay for your energy in advance, by adding credit to a key or card, or by purchasing tokens – much like a pay as you go mobile phone.

 The major downside to this for renters is that it's one of the most expensive ways to pay for your energy, and although you could ask that the landlord swap the prepayment meter for a credit meter, they may not be too receptive to the idea.

 But there are more competitively priced prepayment tariffs on the market, so it’s still worthwhile comparing energy prices and seeing if you can switch to a cheaper supplier.
 Find out more on our prepayment tariffs page.